by Nidhi Chaitanya

 Detox periodically

 Scientifically, the body does not require our help to detox.
 The natural systems of the body release toxins on their own.
 So detoxification just means aiding the process from time to time.
 This is needed more today, considering the toxic lifestyle practices we have all adapted ourselves to, which in ancient times were unheard of.
-You can practice daily or weekly detoxing depending on your comfort and need.
+You can practise daily or weekly detoxing depending on your comfort and need.

 Excrete mindfully

 In ancient India, excretion was a mindful activity, usually done in the yogic posture ‘Malasana’, also known as the yogi squat.
 One was not allowed to talk or engage in any other activities at this time.
-Our state of mind is directly connected to our gut, and practicing deep breathing and conscious silence while passing stools and urine can ease many chronic excretory issues like constipation, inconsistent bowel movements, etc.
+Our state of mind is directly connected to our gut, and practising deep breathing and conscious silence while passing stools and urine can ease many chronic excretory issues like constipation, inconsistent bowel movements, etc.

 Eat in silence or in laughter

-Along similar lines, mindful eating - either in silence or giggling over deep & happy conversations with loved ones, helps promote better digestion, keeps us full with less food and helps balance our metabolic hormones by associating food with a peaceful and happy state of mind.
+Along similar lines, mindful eating - either in silence or giggling over deep & happy conversations with loved ones, helps promote better digestion, keeps us full with less food, and helps balance our metabolic hormones by associating food with a peaceful and happy state of mind.

 Watch your intake